Sorry, you need to enable JavaScript to visit this website.

 What is a Roth IRA?

-A Roth IRA is an individual retirement account that individuals can open separate from their employer-sponsored plan.
+A Roth IRA is an individual retirement account that individuals can open separately from their employer-sponsored plan.
 It can be used either as an alternative to or in conjunction with a workplace retirement plan like a 401(k), 403(b), or 457(b).

 The Roth IRA is specifically designed for low and middle-income workers.
 Income limits prevent higher earners from taking full advantage.